Preconditioning Parametrized Linear Systems: Experimental Analysis of Sparsity Patterns for SAMs

+Patt-1 was obtained by experimenting with minor variations of Patt-0.
+This sparsity pattern contains, for column $s$, the ordered pairs $(s,s)$, $(s \pm 1,s)$, $(s \pm 300,s)$, and $(s \pm 6000,s)$.
+For the $v$ and $w$ columns, we use the same pattern, but with $s$ indicating the $v$, respectively, $w$ column for node $(i,j,k)$.
+Patterns Patt-2, Patt-3, and Patt-4 include more column indices from the original sparsity pattern of the matrix based on the finite element mesh described above.\footnote{We omit specific details for Patt-2--Patt-4 here for brevity.
+We refer the interested reader to \cite{GriDesGug2020} for discussions of these patterns.} All patterns, Patt-0--Patt-4, contain {\it substantially fewer} nonzeros than the stiffness matrix.
+Table \ref{table:topoptPatts} shows the numbers of nonzeros in the sparsity patterns with timing and iterations results.

 To evaluate the effectiveness of these patterns, we compute an ILUTP preconditioner for the matrix at optimization step 100, and compute SAMs for the matrices at steps 105, 110, 115, 120, 125, and 130.
 We solve the preconditioned systems using full GMRES.
 The results are shown in Table \ref{table:topoptPatts}.
 While these maps have substantially fewer nonzeros than the matrices themselves, recycling the initial preconditioner using these SAMs keeps the GMRES iterations low.
-When computing the SAM with Patt-1, each map takes less than three seconds to compute.
-Including more nonzeros from the sparsity pattern of the stiffness matrix (Patt-2--Patt-4), decreases the total number of GMRES iterations a bit further; however, there is a substantial increase in time to compute the maps.
-Since Patt-1 leads to the lowest overall runtime, we use this pattern for the experiments in Section \ref{sec:topopt}.

-We demonstrate the effectiveness of recycling preconditioners using SAMs in more detail in Section \ref{sec:results}, providing extensive comparisons with recomputing preconditioners and reusing preconditioners based on Saad's ILUTP \cite{Saad_ILUT94,Saad03} for several applications.
+When computing the SAM with either Patt-0 or Patt-1, each map takes less than three seconds to compute.
+Including more nonzeros from the sparsity pattern of the stiffness matrix (Patt-2--Patt-4), decreases the total number of GMRES iterations a bit further; however, there is a substantial increase in the time to compute the maps.
+Both times and iteration counts are comparable between Patt-0 and Patt-1 as shown in Table \ref{table:topoptPatts}, though the latter is slightly faster across the longer sequence of topology optimization matrices considered in Section \ref{sec:topopt}.
+So, we show results using Patt-1 for those experiments.
+In particular, we demonstrate the effectiveness of recycling preconditioners using SAMs in detail in Section \ref{sec:results}, providing comparisons with recomputing preconditioners and reusing preconditioners for several applications.